1919SaiRam/Build-e-commerce-shopping-cart-application---Profile.fyi/README.md

 --> Usage:-

-Explain how to use the application (e.g., adding products, viewing cart, checking out).
+Explained how to use the application (e.g., adding products, viewing cart, checking out).

 Testing:

-Describe how to run tests and what testing tools are used.
+Describe how to run tests and what testing tools are used:- Use "npm test" for testing _tests_ for project !!
+--> Testing with Jest and React Testing Library
+Jest Provides a robust test runner, mocking capabilities, and assertions.
+It integrates well with React through its official testing library.

 Contributing:-